-Today’s Topic Thursday is all about how women who composed and made music were perceived by their contemporaries.
+Today’s Topic Thursday is all about how their contemporaries perceived women who composed and made music.
 Although the specifics varied between eras and countries, one of the unfortunate mainstays was the sexualization of female musicians.
 In Anna Beer’s Sound and Sweet Airs, she refers to this phenomenon as the “shadow of the courtesan” and shows time and again how it affected women who composed.

 Today I’ll look at why this stereotype followed all women in music to an extent, why it developed, and how it influenced women’s lives.

 When Did This Start?

 Anna Beer argues that the shadow of the courtesan goes all the way back to the Book of Samuel, which states that “listening to a women’s voice is sexual enticement.”
 Even today, women are not allowed to sing in Orthodox synagogues, partially due to this line.

 The Catholic Church stayed on the same track.
 Nuns were only permitted to sing certain types of music and never in front of men.
 Even in areas where Lutherism or other Protestant religions replaced the Catholic Church, the story remained the same.
 Women’s compositions and performances have always been viewed in terms of their sex.
 Many composers received reviews complimenting their pieces, saying they almost sounded like a man wrote them.

 For much of western history, the reputation of a woman – and the intactness of her virginity – were decisive factors in her ability to function in society.
 With the increase of distinct noble families and national structures in the Middle Ages and beyond, virginity and purity became a large factor in women’s marriageability status.
 Marriage was a key instrument in connecting families and making alliances in Europe.
 To expand their power, influence, or rise in rank, families used tactical marriages.
 A “spoiled” daughter was of no use to them.